Consent for Therapy and Other Participation Terms

 [email protected]

-If you have a concern or complaint about the mental health professionals providing care to you, you may contact a board agency to assist you.
-You are entitled to the consent requirements outlined under 2 CO ADC 502-1:21.170.4.
+Colorado You are entitled to the consent requirements outlined under 2 CO ADC 502-1:21.170.4.
 The confidentiality of your individual records, including all medical, mental health, substance use, psychological, and demographic information shall be protected with the applicable state and federal laws and regulations, as provided under 2 CO ADC 502-1:21.170.2.
+2 CO ADC 502-1:21.170.2.

 State Board of Licensed Professional Counselor Examiners, State Board of Social Work Examiners, State Board of Marriage and Family Therapist Examiners, State Board of Addiction Counselor Examiners, and State Board of Psychologist Examiners